bevy-procedural/modelling/README.md

 Or run the [examples](https://github.com/bevy-procedural/modelling/tree/main/examples) on your computer like, e.g., `cargo run --features="bevy bevy/bevy_pbr bevy/bevy_winit bevy/tonemapping_luts" --profile fast-dev --example box`.

-For package development, we recommend using the `editor`-subcrate.
+For package development, we recommend using the `playground_bevy`- resp. `playground_wgpu`-subcrate.
 This example has a little [egui](https://github.com/jakobhellermann/bevy-inspector-egui/)-editor.
-Run it using `cargo watch -w editor/src -w src -x "run -p editor --profile fast-dev"`.
+Run it using `cargo watch -w playground -w src -x "run -p playground_bevy --profile fast-dev"`.
 The `fast-dev` profile will enable optimizations for the dependencies, but not for the package itself.
 This will slow down the first build _significantly_, but incremental builds are slightly faster and bevy's performance (bevy is used as the renderer in the examples) improves a lot.

 When developing tests, we recommend `cargo watch -w editor/src -w src -x "test --profile fast-dev"`.